AZurek17/orm-e-com-back-end/README.md

 This application requires dotenv, express, , mysql2, and sequelize.
 * To install all dependences, run: npm install
-* Create a database using the schema.sql.
+* Create the database in MYSQL using the schema.sql.
-* To load the seeds, run: npm run seed
+* To load the seeds into the database, run: npm run seed
-* To start the program, run: node server.js
+* To start the server, run: node server.js

 ## Usage
-This application allows you to add store you login information using dotenv. by creating a config folder with a connection.js and an .env file in the root folder.
+This application uses dotenv which allows you to store your login information in an .env file.
+By creating a config folder with a connection.js inside, and an .env file in the root folder of the application.
+Remeber to add .env into your .gitignore file so you dont upload you private information into your repository for others to see.
 Below is a snippet of code:

 .env

     DB_NAME='ecommerce_db'
     DB_USER='<enter username here>'
     DB_PW='<enter password here>'

+connection.js

+    const sequelize = process.env.JAWSDB_URL
+      ? new Sequelize(process.env.JAWSDB_URL)
+      : new Sequelize(process.env.DB_NAME, process.env.DB_USER, process.env.DB_PW, {
+          host: 'localhost',
+          dialect: 'mysql',
+          dialectOptions: {
+            decimalNumbers: true,
+          },
+        });

+After creating routes, you can create API GET, POST, PUT, and DELETE requests with using Using Insomnia Core.

+below is a code snippet:

+Get Request:

+    router.get('/', (req, res) => {
+     associated Products
+     Category.findAll().the((categoryData) => {
+       res.json(categoryData);
+    });
+    });

+Please watch the walkthrough video (see link above), testing each route request created for each model created.

 ## License